 Project Manager: Mike Burton, 913-327-6638, [email protected]

 Exciting changes are on the horizon for Bluejacket Park!
-Following the anticipated adoption of Playbook OP in summer 2025, the planning process will move forward, shaping the park’s future and determining what amenities will be included.
+Following the anticipated adoption of Playbook OP, the planning process will move forward, shaping the park’s future and determining what amenities will be included.

 This project includes a new playground and renovation of the shelter and restrooms.